-Although 2016 saw a 57% decrease in recorded civilian casualties, the 2016 Explosive Violence Monitor still placed Yemen as the third worst-affected country by explosive violence, with 2,713 civilian casualties.
+Although 2016 saw a 57% decrease in recorded civilian casualties, the 2016 Monitor still placed Yemen as the third worst-affected country by explosive violence, with 2,713 civilian casualties.
 As in the previous year, the Saudi-led coalition remained responsible for the majority (82%) of all civilian deaths and injuries.
-The fall in the levels of violence can be seen as partly the result of a ceasefire that was put in place between April and August which, despite numerous violations, led to a significant decrease in explosive violence.
+The fall in the levels of violence can be seen as partly the result of a ceasefire that was put in place between April and August which, despite numerous violations, led to a fall in explosive violence in the country.

 Yemen witnessed a further fall in the number of civilian casualties caused by explosive weaponry in 2017, despite a rise in the number of incidences of their use.
-The 2017 Explosive Violence Monitor recorded 1,670 civilian deaths and injuries in Yemen, representing a 38% fall from the previous year and making it the fifth worst-affected country, falling behind Afghanistan and Pakistan.
-In 2018, AOAV recorded similar levels of harm done by explosive violence in Yemen, documenting 1,807 civilian casualties over the course of the year.
+The 2017 Explosive Violence Monitor recorded 1,670 civilian deaths and injuries in Yemen, representing a 38% fall from the previous year and making it the fifth worst-affected country – falling behind Afghanistan and Pakistan.
+In 2018, AOAV recorded similar levels of explosive harm, documenting 1,807 civilian casualties over the course of the year.
 This only represented an 8% increase from the previous year, but due to falling levels of violence in other regions, the 2018 Explosive Violence Monitor, once again ranked Yemen as the third worst-affected country.

 AOAV reports on explosive violence in Yemen include: